- Blog Categories

 - You should have clarity about the project that you’re undertaking.
 Everything from its purpose to its scope should be described such that your reader doesn’t have any questions once he’s done reading the document.

-- You should describe the project in the simplest possible manner.
+- You should describe the project in the simplest way possible.
 However, don’t omit any important details, and never talk about other unrelated projects or events.
 The document should be a snapshot of the entire activity.

 - You should include everything worth knowing about your project in its description.
 Of course, it shouldn’t ramble on, but everyone who reads it should have a well-rounded idea of what you’re planning to do.